Digi-Key/ApiClient.V3/Readme.md

 1. Download the zip file containing the solution ApiClient
 2. You will need to Register an application in order to create your unique Client ID, Client Secret, and OAuth Redirection URL.
 Follow the steps available on the API Portal here https://developer.digikey.com/
-3. In the solution folder update  apiclient.config with the ClientId, ClientSecret, and RedirectUri values from step 2.
+3. In the solution folder copy apiclientexample.config as apiclient.config, and update it with the ClientId, ClientSecret, and RedirectUri values from step 2.
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <configuration>